jbaudanza/rxeventstore/README.md

 PUBLISH counter
 ```

+The original source that drives your observable to emit these values is up to you, but it must support the use of a cursor somehow to resume operation.

 Only one worker should run on projection at once.
 Running more than one worker won't cause any data corruption, but it will be inefficient and generate warnings.

 ### Reading from projections

-Elsewhere in your application, you can subscribe to the projection just like and other observable.
+In order to subscribe to a projection, you need to subscribe to the relevant notification channel and map updates onto the appropriate redis commands.

+To help with this, the redis driver contains a `.client` attribute.
+This is a normal redis client that has been instrumented with Promises.

 ```js
 database.insertEvent('marbles', 'red');